-- Use of the Internet is a privilege, not a right, and inappropriate use will result in a cancelation of this privilege.
+Use of the Internet is a privilege, not a right, and inappropriate use will result in a cancellation of this privilege.
 Examples of inappropriate use include, but are not limited to, the following:

 Illegal acts involving Library computing resources may also be subject to prosecution by local, state or federal authorities.

-- The Library staff will assist patrons with Internet use as time permits but cannot offer personal instruction.
+The Library staff will assist patrons with Internet use as time permits.
+Personal instruction is offered only through the scheduling of a Casual Consult, a pre-arranged appointment with library personnel.
 Computer classes are offered free of charge throughout the year.
 Reference staff are always available to help patrons locate books, periodicals and videos/DVDs about the Internet.
-Patrons must present a valid RPL card, or if not on hand, a photo I.D.
-Patrons must not have fines of $5.00 or more, or any block on their RPL card.
+Patrons must present a valid Rodman Public Library card, or if not on hand, a photo I.D.
+Patrons must not have fines of $5.00 or more, or any block on their Rodman Public Library card.
 Patrons must be 15 to use the public computers in the adult area.
 Printing is available at a nominal cost per page.

-- The Library does not directly provide electronic mail and prohibits access to news, discussion groups, instant messaging and chat rooms.
+The Library does not directly provide electronic mail and prohibits access to gambling sites.
 Entertainment web sites will be permitted as long as they do not interfere with network services.
 Patrons causing network slowdowns will be asked to move on to another web site.
 Repeat offensives will cause revocation of Internet privileges.

 Adopted by the Board of Trustees, 12/96